luau-lang/site/_pages/getting-started.md

 print(ispositive("2"))
 ```

-In ``strict`` mode, Luau will infer types based on analysis of the code flow.
-There is also ``nonstrict`` mode, where analysis is more conservative and types are more frequently inferred as ``any`` to reduce cases where legitimate code is flagged with warnings.
+We just mentioned ``nonstrict`` mode, where we only report errors if we can prove that a program will error at runtime.
+We also have ``strict`` mode, which will report errors if a program might error at runtime.

 In this case, Luau will use the ``return x > 0`` statement to infer that ``ispositive()`` is a function taking a number and returning a boolean.
-Note that in this case, it was not necessary to add any explicit type annotations.
+Note that in this case, we were able to determine the type of `ispositive` without the presence of any explicit type annotations.

 Based on Luau's type inference, the analysis tool will now flag the incorrect call to ``ispositive()``: